Alfresco/docs-alfresco/search-services/1.4/install/index.md

 title: Overview
 ---

+## Search Services

-Installing Search and Insight Engine introduces additional features, including new sharding methods and sharding with SSL.
-Mutual TLS is not just used to encrypt data in transit, it is also used as an authentication mechanism between the repository and Search and Insight Engine.
+Search Services can be installed with Mutual TLS which is not just used to encrypt data in transit, it is also used as an authentication mechanism between the repository and Search Services.

-It is possible to deploy Alfresco Content Services without mutual TLS between the repository and Search and Insight Engine, however this will expose internal APIs that give full access to the repository without authentication.
+It is possible to deploy Alfresco Content Services without mutual TLS between the repository and Search Services, however this will expose internal APIs that give full access to the repository without authentication.
 In such a setup, it is critical to properly protect these APIs.

+> **Note:** This documentation is for Search Services when using Alfresco Content Services Enterprise or Alfresco Content Services Community.
+There are some minor differences in the capabilities of these two installation types but that is made clear within the documentation.

-You may choose to secure Search and Insight Engine with SSL.
+You may choose to secure Search Services with SSL.

-> **Note:** When choosing to secure Search and Insight Engine with SSL, be aware that there is a known issue when using Solr 6 where the SSL truststore and keystore passwords are visible as text in the Solr 6 process arguments.
+> **Note:** When choosing to secure Search Services with SSL, be aware that there is a known issue when using Solr 6 where the SSL truststore and keystore passwords are visible as text in the Solr 6 process arguments.
 Alfresco recommends that you ensure the server running Solr 6 is security hardened and access is restricted to admin users only.
 For more information, see [Apache](https://issues.apache.org/jira/browse/SOLR-8897){:target="_blank"}.

-> **Important:** Alfresco strongly recommends that you use firewalls and other infrastructure means to ensure that the Search and Insight Engine server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search and Insight Engine.
+> **Important:** Alfresco strongly recommends that you use firewalls and other infrastructure means to ensure that the Search Services server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search Services.

-You can download the Search and Insight Engine installation file from the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.
+You can download the Search Services installation file from the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}.
 Click **Downloads**, and then select the version of the product you require.

 ## Prerequisites

 The supported platforms are the combinations of operating systems, databases, and application servers that are tested and certified for Alfresco Content Services.

-Before you install Search and Insight Engine you must install Alfresco Content Services 6.0 or later.
-You can install Search and Insight Engine using the distribution zip and Docker Compose, but the Docker Compose method of installation is only for development and test environments.
+Before you install Search Services you must install Alfresco Content Services 6.0 or later.
+You can install Search Services using the distribution zip and Docker Compose, but the Docker Compose method of installation is only for development and test environments.

 See [Supported platforms]({% link search-services/1.4/support/index.md %}) for information about prerequisites and requirements.